OrifInformatique/stock/README.md

 1. Download [our latest release](https://github.com/OrifInformatique/stock/releases)
 2. Unzip your download in your project's directory (in your local PHP server)
-3. Rename .env_dist file to .env and adapt it for your server's parameters
+3. Copy .env_dist file and rename to .env, then adapt it for your server's parameters
 ```
 FOR EXAMPLE